lawrenceliu2/JavaDocs/README.md

 -New feature: Color button added, can change the color of the text to one of 12 choices.

+-New feature: Font size button added, can change the size of the font to a number between 1 and 64, inclusive.

 -Comments added to the code to make it more user friendly.